Americana Gallery Highlights

 The Baker-Manley Collection

 Countless medals and tokens celebrate his enduring legacy, and the Money Museum is privileged to have the ultimate grouping of numismatic Washingtonia pieces.
 The Baker-Manley collection was donated to the American Numismatic Association by Dwight Manley, an ANA-life member and benefactor.
 Over 950 items, the core of this collection was formed by William Spohn Baker (1824-1897), the first numismatist to write a comprehensive catalog of George Washington related materials.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 The Renaissance of American Coinage and Progression of Liberty